 Academic advising in the College is available to all students who seek it.
-Freshmen are assigned to pre-major advisers who remain with them formally until the end of the sophomore year, or earlier if the student is accepted into a major.
-Students are assigned a faculty adviser from the major department when they are admitted into the major, usually during the sophomore or beginning of the junior year.
-Students intending to major in engineering stay with their advisers throughout the four years.
+Freshmen are assigned to pre-major advisors who remain with them formally until the end of the sophomore year, or earlier if the student is accepted into a major.
+Students are assigned a faculty advisor from the major department when they are admitted into the major, usually during the sophomore or beginning of the junior year.
+Students intending to major in engineering stay with their advisors throughout the four years.

-Officially assigned pre-major advisers normally use ADVISER ACCESS (see my.rochester.edu) for the most current advising records for their advisees.
+Officially assigned pre-major advisors normally use ADVISOR ACCESS (see learn.rochester.edu) for the most current advising records for their advisees.
 They receive current information and guidance from the Class Deans.
 They may also consult the official academic records of their students in the Academic Records Office, also in Lattimore 312.
 Calls to the Center for Advising Services should be made to extension 5-2354.

 Students with adjustment or emotional problems should be referred to the University Counseling Center, a division of the University Health Service.
-The Center for Excellence in Teaching and Learning in Dewey Hall provides study skills counseling and course-specific study groups for all students in the College.
+The Center for Excellence in Teaching and Learning (CETL) provides study skills counseling and course-specific study groups for all students in the College.
 CETL also provides tutoring, counseling and classroom accommodations for students with disabilities.
 The Writing, Speaking, and Argument Program offers help to students in Rush Rhees, G-121.
-Advisers may refer students who are interested in exploring job and career opportunities to the Gwen M. Greene Career and Internship Center.
+Advisors may refer students who are interested in exploring job and career opportunities to the Gwen M. Greene Career and Internship Center.

-The professional advisers in the Center for Advising Services are considered to be private resources with regard to information that students might share about sexual misconduct.
-When a student discloses such information to an adviser, the adviser is responsible for notifying the campus Title IX Coordinator.
-In all cases, professional advisers will maintain a student’s privacy to the greatest extent possible.
-For further information and for a list of resources, see https://www.rochester.edu/sexualmisconduct/resources.html
+The professional advisors in the Center for Advising Services are considered to be private resources with regard to information that students might share about sexual misconduct.
+When a student discloses such information to an advisor, the advisor is responsible for notifying the campus Title IX Coordinator.
+In all cases, professional advisors will maintain a student’s privacy to the greatest extent possible.
+For further information and for a list of resources, see https://www.rochester.edu/sexualmisconduct/resources.html.